wso2/docs-ei/en/micro-integrator/docs/develop/create-multi-maven-project.md

 ## Step 2: Creating subprojects in the MMM project

+!!!
+Tip
+    If you do not see this feature in the WSO2 Integrations Studio that you are using, you need to [get the latest updates](../../develop/installing-WSO2-Integration-Studio/#get-the-latest-updates).

 Now you can create other projects inside the MMM project.
 For example, let's create a **Config** project and a **Composite Application** project:

 1. Right-click the created MMM project in the project explorer and go to **New -> Integration Project**.
 This will open the **New Integration Project** wizard.